wrnkt/aoc/README.md

 ### Configuration

 Configure the package scanned for solutions in `application.properties`.
+Set the runner to run days 1, 2, and 3 in 2023 with `runner.year.2023=1,2,3` in `application.properties`.
+Add as many years as you would like.

 ### Example